Cause of Death (album)

 Cause of Death is the second album by Florida death metal band Obituary, released on September 19, 1990, through Roadrunner Records.

+The album was recorded at Morrisound Recording in Tampa, Florida and was produced by Scott Burns.

+The album's sound has drawn comparisons to Celtic Frost and Hellhammer.
+Lyrical themes include graphic violence.

 Along with Slowly We Rot, Cause of Death is considered a landmark in the death metal genre.